jexxa-projects/JexxaTutorials/ContractManagement/README.md

     public ContractRepositoryImpl(Properties properties)
     {
-        // To request an ObjectStore strategy we need to pass following information to the manager: this.objectStore = ObjectStoreManager.getObjectStore(
+        // To request an ObjectStore strategy, we need to pass the following information to the manager: this.objectStore = ObjectStoreManager.getObjectStore(
                 Contract.class,                // 1.
 Type information of the managed object
                 Contract::getContractNumber,   // 2.
 Method to get the unique key
                 ContractMetadata.class,        // 3.
 The previous defined metadata
                 properties);                   // 4.
-Finally, the application specific Property file }
+Finally, the application-specific Property file }

     // We skip the implementation of the IRepository methods here and focus on the methods